Kshitij-Dhakal/jast/README.md

 ## Transaction <sup>BETA</sup>

-Executing transactions right from service layer.
+Execute transactions right from service layer.
 Jast will make all the update code inside the transaction block atomic automatically.

 ```java